chadnetzer/python-historical-dockerfiles/README.md

 docker build -t $(basename $PWD) .
 ```

-Note, sometimes the later versions using signed tarballs can fail to build if/when they fail to download a signing key, but generally you can just try again.

 ## License

 These Dockerfiles are released under the MIT license.
 They were based on the MIT licensed Alpine build of the Docker Python 2.7.15 image.